Kraft has operated in Britain for almost 100 years.

-Kraft opened an office in Liverpool with two staff to handle sales of their products, which were imported from Canada and America, in 1924.
+Kraft opened an office in Liverpool with a staff of two salesmen in 1924.
+The site managed the sales of Kraft products imported from Canada and the United States.

 Kraft processed large quantities of cheese for the Government during the Second World War.

 Kraft produced only four products in Britain in 1950: cheese, Dairylea, tomato ketchup and salad cream.